blazova/docker-postgres-test/README.md

 Connect to the container from the local machine

-Make sure some version of psql is installed locally (https://formulae.brew.sh/formula/postgresql)
+Make sure some version of psql is installed locally (e.g. [via homebrew](https://formulae.brew.sh/formula/postgresql))

 (check: `less ~/.zshrc`)